The Tale of the Heike: Chapter 7

-In 1183, the Taira gather a large army (mainly from the estern provinces) and send it against Minamoto no Yoshinaka and Minamoto no Yoritomo.
+In 1183, the Taira gather a large army (mainly from the eastern provinces) and send it against Minamoto no Yoshinaka and Minamoto no Yoritomo.
 Going north, Taira armies pillage local villages.
 Taira no Tsunemasa visits an island to pray and compose a poem.
 At the Siege of Hiuchi, the Taira get help from a loyal abbot and defeat Yoshinaka's garrisons.
 Yoshinaka writes a petition at the Hachiman Shrine to get divine help for the upcoming battle.
 Yoshinaka attacks the Taira armies at night from the front and rear and forces them to retreat and descend to the Kurikara Valley, where most of the 70,000 Taira riders are crushed in layers (a famous "descent into Kurikara" – a major victory for Yoshinaka).
 At Shio-no-yama, Yoshinaka helps his uncle Yoshiie to defeat the Taira forces (Kiyomori's son Tomonori is killed in the battle).
 Taira armies are also defeated in the Battle of Shinohara.
 Yoshinaka wins Mount Hiei monks over to his side.

 Taira no Munemori, head of the Taira, flees to the western provinces with Emperor Antoku and the Imperial Regalia (Retired Emperor Go-Shirakawa manages to escape in a different direction).
-Taira no Tadanori (Kiyomori's brother) flees the capitol, having left behind some of his poems to a famous poet Fujiwara no Shunzei.
+Taira no Tadanori (Kiyomori's brother) flees the capital, having left behind some of his poems to a famous poet Fujiwara no Shunzei.
 Tsunemasa returns a famous lute to the Ninna-ji.
 At Fukuhara-kyō, Munemori gives a moving speech about duty to follow the Emperor, the Taira set fire to the palace and then flee from Fukuhara-kyō by boats to Kyūshū.